links

 Welcome to Westfall Preschool!
 This will be your child’s first school experience for many of you, and we are ecstatic that you have chosen Westfall Preschool.
 Each fall, we look forward to an amazing year.
 A year explicitly designed to promote and enhance your child’s growth and development.
 This year shall be filled with discovery and joy as your child works and plays in a warm, safe, and challenging environment.

-The structure of our daily activities is planned to help promote independence, self-confidence, and cooperation through large groups, small groups, and one on one activities.
+The structure of our daily activities is planned to help promote independence, self-confidence, and cooperation through large groups, small groups, and one-on-one activities.
 Westfall Preschool staff provide hands-on, interactive experiences that enhance your child’s growth and development.
 The activities incorporate instruction and reinforce skills in the areas of language, reading readiness, math, writing, science, social studies, art, fine and gross motor, and social/emotional.
 Your child will socialize with other children, develop more independence for themselves, and learn how to independently solve challenging situations.

 The preschool staff looks forward to developing teamwork with you for your child.
 Research shows that when children attend a high-quality preschool program, they will develop social and emotional skills, pre-reading skills, rich vocabulary, and strong basic math skills.
 We believe and have witnessed how communication between home and school affects a child’s success.
 An effective parent/teacher relationship is essential to a child’s development of a love for learning.
 You are encouraged to contact your child’s teacher if you have any questions or concerns at any time.
 I look forward to a wonderful year!!